wilksmatt/azure-devops-extension-create-child-tasks/src/overview.md

 Notes:
 - Multiple applywhen entries = OR (any entry matching will apply the template).
-- Arrays = OR across values for that field.
+- Arrays = OR across values for that field (with the exception of Tags).
-- Title supports wildcards (*) and is case-insensitive.
 - Tags as an array means all listed tags must be present (AND).
 For tag OR, add separate applywhen entries.
+- Title supports wildcards (*) and is case-insensitive.
 - AreaPath/IterationPath must match full path strings (case-insensitive).
 Escape backslashes in JSON (\\\\).
 - Special token values in templates are supported: @me (AssignedTo), @currentiteration (IterationPath).
 - The following child work item field values will be automatically inheritied from the parent work item if not explicitly defined in the Child Work Item Template: Title, AreaPath, IterationPath.